-Copyright is a form of United States intellectual property law that affords creators certain exclusive rights over their works for a limited period of time.
-Protection of these rights is automatic and does not require formal registration - although registration can be beneficial to the copyright holder in cases of infringement (i.e. copyright violation.)
+Part of United States Intellectual Property law (which protects creations of human intellect as opposed to physical property), copyright affords creators certain exclusive rights over their works for a limited period of time.
+In the United States protection is automatic and does not require any formal registration - although registration can be beneficial to the copyright holder in cases of infringement (i.e. copyright violation.)